sebaLinares/osom-cli/README.md

 # Follow de instruction
 # 1. Choose a name for your repo
 # 2. Write a description (optional)
+# 3. Choose if you wan't the repository to be private
-# 3. Choose a license for your project
+# 4. Choose a license for your project
-# 4. Enter your username
+# 5. Enter your username
-# 5. Enter your gihtub password. **Enter your Github Personal Access Token here**
+# 6. Enter your gihtub password. **Enter your Github Personal Access Token here**
-# 6. Start working.
+# 7. Start working.
 Enjoy your project.
 ```

 ## :open_hands: Contributing